1985-92

 “To me, Art’s subject is the human clay.“

-The legendary exhibition The Human Clay (1976), named after the long poem Letter to Lord Byron and curated by R. B. Kitaj, an American artist with Jewish roots was the initial spark for what later came to be called the School of London.
+The legendary exhibition THE HUMAN CLAY (1976), named after the long poem LETTER TO LORD BYRON curated by R. B. Kitaj, an American artist with Jewish roots was the initial spark for what later came to be called the SCHOOL OF LONDON.
 A free movement based on self-reflexive art and the study of human nature with a penchant for the universal power of poetry and plasticity.

 This informal group of artists thought in their works in terms of series, sequences, or variations, and it is no longer possible to distinguish who is actually speaking here: the painting’s author or the painted figure.
 The central protagonists of the renewal are Richard Hamilton, who laid the foundation for the international pop movement; David Hockney, who later created works in almost all media; the Berlin-born British portrait painter Lucian Freud, who was praised for his anatomical and psychological observations; and the outsider Francis Bacon, originally from Dublin, who was mainly influenced by film, photography, theater, sculpture, and the Old Masters.

-Frank Geßner’s early study works from 1985 to 1992, a selection of which is reproduced here for the first time, are more reminiscent of a “late work“ and were created in the studio Zuckerfabrik Bad Cannstatt and at the State Academy of Fine Arts Stuttgart.
-Here, the Salzburg-born German-Austrian graphic artist and painter Herwig Schubert taught as a life drawing professor in the Malersaal and conveyed “A New Spirit in Painting“.
+Frank Geßner’s early study works from 1985 to 1992, a selection of which is reproduced here for the first time, are more reminiscent of a “late work“ and were created in the studio “Zuckerfabrik“ Bad Cannstatt and at the Stuttgart State Academy of Art and Design.
+Here, the Salzburg-born German-Austrian graphic artist and painter Herwig Schubert taught as a life drawing professor in the “Malersaal“ and conveyed “A New Spirit in Painting“.

-The titular series A Portrait of the Artist as a Young Man (1987) and the other mixed media works on wrapping paper by Frank Geßner are comparable to a Bildungsroman or coming-of-age story: in the daily work of his first own studio, the artist related everything to the main character and experimented for the first time with ellipses of image and context.
+The titular series A PORTRAIT OF THE ARTIST AS A YOUNG MAN (1987) and the other mixed media works on wrapping paper by Frank Geßner are comparable to a “Bildungsroman“ or coming-of-age story: in the daily work of his first own studio, the artist related everything to the main character and experimented for the first time with ellipses of image and context.
 In a personal form, the events are depicted from a subjective perspective, as is typical for a diary or auto-ethnography; and furthermore, in parts, they are depicted in the form of a stream of consciousness, i.e., the viewer follows the action along with the author’s thoughts in different styles and from different perspectives.
 Geßner uses this polyfocal technique here for the first time.
-Thus, in terms of concept and content, the Portrait can be seen as a precursor and a preparation for the main work Wege zum Bild.
+Thus, in terms of concept and content, the PORTRAIT can be seen as a precursor and a preparation for Frank Geßner’s main work WEGE ZUM BILD.

 Theodor F. Null